Iona, Mull & Skye + Orkney

 • All ferry and bridge crossings

-• 8 nights ensuite accommodations
+• 8 nights ensuite accommodation

 • Full Scottish breakfast daily